hewiefreeman/SvgFactoryJS/README.md

     //or by it's SVG Element reference:
     var svg2 = svgFactory.get(svg2Element);

 <b>svgFactory.get()</b> returns an <b>SvgFactoryImage</b>.
 You can use an <b>SvgFactoryImage</b> to access all the features to manipulate the underlying SVG with SvgFactoryJS.
-This makes it fast and easy to remove SVG elements (and it's garbage) from your site, or set the SVG's fills, strokes, size, or ID (see Documentation):
+This makes it fast and easy to remove SVG elements (and it's garbage) from your site, or set the SVG's fills, strokes, size, or ID:

     //...
     var svg = svgFactory.get("theSvg");